-1 The State Administration Fund is a statutory fund established by the Landscape South Australia Act 2019

-2 State Landscape Priority Fund is funded from Landscape levies collected by Green Adelaide in the Adelaide metropolitan area and redistributed to South Australia's regional landscape boards to local communities and landowners to be directly responsible for sustainably managing their region's landscapes with an emphasis on land and water management, pest animal and plant control, and biodiversity.

-3 The Australian Government is a key funding partner in the delivery of environment and sustainable agriculture outcomes in the SA Alinytjara Wilurara region.
-Regional Land Partnerships (RLP) funding concludes in June 2023.

-4Desert Support Services provides a unique opportunity through the 10 Desert Project to demonstrate collective action to build environmental resilience at an unprecedented scale worldwide, led by Indigenous organizations with the support of external stakeholders.
+- 1The State Administration Fund is a statutory fund established by the Landscape South Australia Act 2019 - 2 State Landscape Priority Fund is funded from Landscape levies collected by Green Adelaide in the Adelaide metropolitan area and redistributed to South Australia's regional landscape boards to local communities and landowners directly responsible for sustainably managing their region's landscapes with an emphasis on land and water management, pest animal and plant control, and biodiversity.
+The Board received a total of \$742,512 for the 2021-23 project of Camel and Buffel Grass Control to Support Pastoral Industry in APY Lands. - 3 The Australian Government is a key funding partner in the delivery of environment and sustainable agriculture outcomes in the SA Alinytjara Wilurara region.
+Regional Land Partnerships (RLP) funding concludes in June 2023. - 4Indigenous Desert Alliance provides a unique opportunity through the 10 Desert Project to demonstrate collective action to build environmental resilience at an unprecedented scale worldwide, led by Indigenous organizations with the support of external stakeholders. - 5The AW Landscape Board is investing in a three-year program through its retained earnings fund, to start on 1 July 2022, which aims to limit any further advancement and lead to full eradication of buffel grass in the Great Victoria Desert (GVD).

-NOTE:

-Desert Support Services and 10 Desert Project currently undergoing transition process.